-The experienced California premises liability lawyers at Bisnar | Chase have a long and successful track record of handling these types of cases and helping seriously injured clients secure maximum compensation for their significant losses.
+Our trial attorneys at Bisnar Chase have a long and successful track record of handling these types of cases and helping seriously injured clients secure maximum compensation for their significant losses.
 Our attorneys are not afraid to go up against the largest corporations in the world, and as long as you have Bisnar Chase representing you, neither should you.

 Not all accidents result in valid injury claims, but anyone who has suffered an injury on someone else’s property would be well advised to look into their legal rights and options.

 California Premises Liability Law

 In other words, property owners are not responsible for every accident that occurs on their premises, but they can be held accountable for an accident that directly resulted from their failure to provide reasonably safe conditions.

 Examples of Dangerous Premises